 Running Tor on Mac OS X

 These are advanced installation instructions for running Tor in a command line.
-The recommended way to use Tor is to simply download the Tor Browser Bundle and you are done.
+The recommended way to use Tor is to simply download the Tor Browser and you are done.

 Step Two: Install Tor

-In a terminal window, run:
+In a Terminal window, run:

-brew install tor
+sudo port install tor

-If you want to use Tor for anonymous web browsing, please use the Tor Browser Bundle.
-It comes with readily configured Tor and a browser patched for better anonymity.
 To use SOCKS directly (for instant messaging, Jabber, IRC, etc), you can point your application directly at Tor (localhost port 9050), but see this FAQ entry for why this may be dangerous.
 For applications that support neither SOCKS nor HTTP, take a look at socat.